 Jason Palmer and Nicola Terry developed systematic stage-by-stage upgrade pathways for five common UK house types chosen from 30 real homes.
-The overall aim was to move from traditional gas heating to electric heating using heat pumps, or hybrid heat pump-boiler systems.
+The overall aim was to move from traditional gas heating to electric heating using heat pumps, or hybrid heat pump-boiler systems, with one eye on the timelines to transition to low-carbon heating.

 This was only achievable – without sacrificing comfort or incurring very high bills – by making carefully selected energy efficiency improvements: insulating the walls and roof, improving air-tightness and heating controls, and sometimes insulating the floor; and often replacing small radiators with larger heat emitters and sometimes moving to underfloor heating at the same time.